 March 30, 1981 - President Ronald Reagan is shot and injured by John Hinckley Jr. Secret Service Agent Timothy McCarthy is also hit, trying to block Hinckley as he fires at Reagan.
 Press Secretary James Brady and a Washington police officer are also wounded.

 1994 - Congress authorizes the Secret Service to help the National Center for Missing and Exploited Children.
 The agency provides forensic and technical assistance to local, state and federal agencies.

 April 19, 1995 - Domestic terrorists bomb the Alfred P. Murrah Federal Building in Oklahoma City, which housed a regional Secret Service office.
 Six agency employees are among the 168 people killed in the attack.

-September 11, 2001 - The Secret Service's New York field office in 7 World Trade Center is destroyed during the terror attacks, and Special Officer Craig Miller is killed.
+September 11, 2001 - The Secret Service’s New York field office in 7 World Trade Center is destroyed during the terror attacks.
+The attacks kill Special Officer Craig Miller.

 March 2003 - The Secret Service moves from the Treasury Department to the Department of Homeland Security.
 Despite its transfer to DHS, the agency continues to investigate financial crimes.

 November 11, 2011 - A gunman fires an assault rifle at the White House, hitting the residential wing of the building at least seven times.
-Secret Service supervisors fail to recognize the danger, dismissing the gunfire as a gang-related shootout rather than an attack on the White House, according to the Washington Post.
 Four days later, a housekeeper and a White House usher spot bullet holes in the residence.
 Five days after the shooting, the gunman, Oscar Ramiro Ortega-Hernandez is arrested at a Pennsylvania hotel.
-In 2014, Ortega-Hernandez is sentenced to 25 years in federal prison.
+In March 2014, Ortega-Hernandez is sentenced to 25 years in federal prison.

-April 2012 - After allegations of misconduct involving heavy drinking and prostitutes, 11 Secret Service members are recalled to the United States from Colombia, where they had been working on security ahead of a visit by President Barack Obama.
+April 2012 - After allegations of misconduct involving prostitutes, 11 Secret Service members are relieved of duty and returned to the US from Columbia, where they had been working on security ahead of a visit by President Barack Obama.